MarcusDao/data-analytics-portfolio/projects/banking-customer-analytics/docs/data-dictionary.md

 This document describes each field in the banking customer churn dataset, including its expected data type, business meaning, analytical role, and any initial data-quality concerns.

+> **Target Variable**

+The variable `exit` is the target variable for this project.

+- **True** = Customer churned or exited the bank
+- **False** = Customer remained with the bank

+This Boolean variable will be used to compare customer characteristics, identify churn patterns, and support any predictive modelling performed later in the project.

 | Column | Expected Type | Business Meaning | Analytical Role | Initial Notes |
 |---|---|---|---|---|
 | `id` | Integer | Unique customer identifier | Identifier | Expected to be unique; not used as a predictive feature |